Saemoonan Church: 6th Chapel (2019)

-Architect Lee Eunseok, an authority in religious architecture, designed the building.
+Architect Dongkyu Choi, Seoinn Design Group and Lee Eunseok, an authority in religious architecture, designed the building.
 The design of the chapel attracted attention from media due to its unconventional design like a mother's arms spread wide, and with much community space.

 It is known that during the construction process, the church significantly modified the initial design proposed by the architect.
 Ironically, the unique external facade that remained from the architect's original plan led to the building's international recognition.
 There are opinions that the heavily modified interior spaces do not match the external impression.
 In the architectural community, there are views that the building would have had higher completion if it had been built according to the original plan, and others are relieved that at least part of the original design was retained, preventing any detriment to the cityscape.

 The sixth chapel has received multiple accolades in the architecture community, both domestically and internationally.